 SOS Children’s Villages initially began its work in Migdal Haemek in 1997 and we have been expanding our efforts continuously over the years.
 In 2007 an SOS Social Centre was opened, which is run as a day-care centre for children from poor families from the region.
 It allows parents to leave their children in the care of professionals while they are out making a living or looking for work.

-A second social centre in Qa’abiya has been providing a family strengthening programme since 2010, which focuses on offering support in the areas of child, woman, family and community development.
-We work very closely with the local communities, organising child-minding programmes and after-school care for children at risk.
+A second social centre in Qa’abiya has been providing a family strengthening program since 2010, which focuses on offering support in the areas of child, woman, family and community development.
+We work very closely with the local communities, organising child-minding programs and after-school care for children at risk.